pulumi/pulumi/docs/design/packages.md

 All variables are initialized to `null` by default.
 Problems may arise if the type is not nullable (more on this later).
 All loads guard against this possibility, however loading a `null` value from a non-null location will lead to runtime failure (which can be difficult to diagnose).
-It is better if CocoLang compilers ensure this cannot happen.
+It is better if LumiLang compilers ensure this cannot happen.

 Finally, class properties can be marked as `primary`, to make it both publicly accessible and facilitate easy initialization.
 Any properties that will be initialized as pure data should be marked primary.
 This has special